ordtrogen/bitaddress.org/README.md

 What Grunt does:

 Download and install Grunt, ([link] http://gruntjs.com)

-How to localize Bitaddress.org:

 Look at the files in src/culture and select one whose language you're not too unfamiliar with.
-Let's say German, French or Spanish, if you're european.
+Let's say German, French or Spanish, if you're European.
 Make a copy of the file and give it the same name as the language code of your target language, e.g da.js or no.js if you're localizing into Danish or Norwegian.
 This file will be referred to as the "language file" in the following.

 Open the file src/bitaddress-ui.html in a text editor.
 The file is encoded in UTF-8 format so make sure to use an appropriate editor.
 Add an entry for your language in the <div id="culturemenu"> near the beginning of the file's <body>.
 Then go to the section <script type="text/javascript"> with a number of commented-out language file names.
 Add your to the end, e.g //no.js